kntgio-z/kntgio-z/README.md

 - 🖥️ **PHP** – A reliable old friend I still turn to.

 🌟 **Frameworks and Tools:**
 - ⚛️ **React** – My go-to for building fast and fun user interfaces.
+- ⚛️ **React Native** – My framework buddy for making cross-platform mobile applications.
 - 🚀 **Node.js & Express** – Perfect for backend work and turning logic into actions.
 - 🏗️ **Yii2** – Making PHP even better, one framework at a time.